 - salt and pepper

 - Preheat the oven to 350 degrees.
 Lay the chicken legs out and give them a good sprinkling of salt and pepper on both sides.
-Put them in a foil-lined baking dish with high sides (the foil is to make clean up easier and is not essential).
-A high sided sheet pan is the best option because the sides keep everything in but it is big enough that the chicken isn’t drowning in the sauce.
+Put them in a foil-lined baking dish with high sides (the foil is to make clean up easier – it’s not essential).
+A high-sided sheet pan is the best option because it has sides to keep everything in, but it is big enough that the chicken isn’t drowning in the sauce.
 It will caramelize best if half of the chicken is poking out of the sauce while cooking.

 - Put the chicken legs in the oven and bake for 45 minutes.
 Take the chicken out of the oven and rotate it so that the bottom that was in the sauce is now on the top out of the sauce.
 Put the legs back in the oven.
 Raise the heat to 425 degrees and bake until the sauce is bubbly and starts to caramelize on the chicken legs.
 This should take about 15 minutes.
 Remove the chicken from the oven and allow to rest for 5 minutes before serving.

 PS- I love chicken legs so much that I wrote a HUGE post on all things chicken legs.
-The post includes 8 different recipe (all 5 ingredients or less) plus 3 different ways to cook each recipe (slow cooker, oven baked, or slow oven baked).
-You need this post in your life and I can’t wait for you to try all of the recipe.
+The post includes 8 different recipes (all 5 ingredients or less) plus 3 different ways to cook each recipe (slow cooker, oven-baked, or slow oven-baked).
+You need this post in your life and I can’t wait for you to try all of the recipes.
 You can check out the other post here.
 Long live the chicken leg!